 Recipes with wine can be done with both red and white wines.
 However, they can not be interchanged.
 If a recipe calls for red wine, use red wine.
 If it calls for white, use white.
 And be sure to use a bottle you wouldn’t mind drinking; the flavors and quality are still important here.

-The goal when using wine is to allow the alcohol to cook off so you don’t end up with a boozy tasting sauce, especially when it comes to white wine pasta sauce recipes.
+The goal when using wine is to allow the fun stuff to cook off so you don’t end up with a boozy tasting sauce, especially when it comes to white wine pasta sauce recipes.
 After all, it’s better to get that buzz from your beverage, not your dinner.